barreraalexander/icecream/README.md

   5. type the command `code .`
   6. vscode should automatically open, if it doesn't, get just have to do some configuring.
   7. let me know if you have any problems :)

+👉 Next set of steps(1/5/23 3:51pm):
+  1. go back into the terminal, we're going to play around with git, so that you no longer have to visit this webpage.
+You can type some commands, and your machine will pull the changes that I made to the README.md
+  2. In vscode, take a look at the README.md.
+Note that it's an older version of this README.md file, and it won't have these instructions.
+  3. Go back into the gitbash terminal, and with /icecream as your working directory type this command: `git pull`
+  4. `git pull` is going to pull the updated code.
+From then on, you won't need to come to this webpage, just type the command :)
+  5. Text me when you get that far!